baidu-research/task_space/LMs/README.md

 ```
 This should take a while.
 A folder named as `contextualizers` should be created
 Inside it are word representations by each checkpoint, and for every task.

-For your convenience, we have provided all pre-extracted features, using all ckpts on each task.
-Running `./get_data_and_features.sh` should already download these pre-extracted features under `contextualizers`.

 2) Then we can run jobs for each task,
  ```